w2ak/Jekyll-Mono/_posts/2017-11-03-vps-config.md

 and mandatory value with Let's Encrypt certificates.
 You need to setup automatic renewal for these certificates.

-First, try manual certificate to understand what it does.
+First, try manual certificate renewal to understand what it does.

 ```sh
 root@server ~ % which certbot